ComunidadBioInfo/cdsb2019/welcome_email.md

 Thank you,
 Leonardo

-Instructors (bcc): Alejandra Medina-Rivera, Alejandro Reyes y María Teresa Ortiz
+Instructors (bcc): Alejandra Medina-Rivera, Alejandro Reyes and María Teresa Ortiz